 For the references see Afonso and Jalles (2013, 2014).

-• Deficits and debt
+Deficits and debt

-- crowding out and aggregate saving
+- crowding out and aggregate saving;

-- inflation/interest rate expectations and macroeconomic stability
+- inflation/interest rate expectations and macroeconomic stability;

 - default risk and colateral value

 - price signal value

-- Empirics: inflation and deficits mostly negatively correlated with growth
+- Empirics: inflation and deficits mostly negatively correlated with growth.

-- Taxation

-- Taxes are non-neutral and cause distortions

-- labour-leisure decisions

-- savings-consumption decisions

-- alternative consumption or investment choices

-- The higher taxes/marginal tax rates, the more distortions.